IlyaChvanov/Change-Style-Of-Naming/README.md

  A user opens .exe file, which provides command string interface, in which the user enters their file path, where they want to change style of naming.
  - Firstly, they choose if they want to change variables, function names, class names, add right underline in their private fields or all at once
- - Secondly, they choose from which style they want to translate
+ - Secondly, they choose which style they want to get